aspose-barcode/Aspose.BarCode-for-Python-via-Java/README.md

      pip install aspose-barcode-for-python-via-java==24.11.0
      ```

-     To install a specific version in a local directory (not in a virtual environment):
+     To install a specific version in a local directory:
      ```bash
      pip install aspose-barcode-for-python-via-java==24.11.0 --upgrade -t ./local_venv
      ```